 Though scoliosis is defined as a side-bent, it always involves some degree of rotational and side-shift deformities of the spine.
 At Balance CORE, we adopt a unique 3D Balance Scoliosis Management to treat scoliosis.
 This system involves:

 Over the years of treating every patient with various injuries and discomfort, we have clearly observed a persistent issue with our present-day health care practices.
 Most of the standard treatments for physiotherapy in Singapore and many other countries are focused on solving the immediate symptoms and injuries, but little effort has been spent on identifying and intervening the underlying root causes.
 This has led to the suboptimal outcome for chronic injuries or physiotherapy chronic pain management.

 Consolidating years of clinical experience and taking reference to the best practices in Chinese Medicine and Western medicine, our founder Mr Yan Yong (Michael) has conceptualized the Integrative Balance Approach of human function.
 We have been consistently helping thousands of patients recover from chronic injuries and body aches, and live a pain-free life.

-The Integrative Balance Approach of human function means that in order for our body to exert force effectively to complete various tasks, the body must achieve balance of several factors at the same time, as shown in the following diagram:
+The Integrative Balance Approach of human function means that in order for our body to exert force effectively to complete various tasks, the body must achieve a balance of several factors at the same time, as shown in the following diagram:

-Yes, our treatment is generally on one to one basis and you will need to contact us to schedule an appointment.
+Yes, our treatment is generally on one to one basis, and you will need to contact us to schedule an appointment.